Was it just me, or was that programme last night (The Truth about Cosmetic Treatments, BBC1) dull as balls, as my son would say?

 Part of the reason that the cosmetic procedures industry is now worth, as they said, nearly £3billion (don’t know where they got that figure from as there is such a disparate group of factors that make up this whole ‘industry’; I had a long chat with an industry ), double what it was a decade ago, is that it is youngsters seeking ‘beautification’, rather than the traditional anti-ageing market, which is driving the growth of the sector so hugely.

-Yes, they started off interviewing young people (gawd, I sound 1,000 years old don’t I?) about what influenced them to have procedures and they mentioned the trend for preventative Botox – but only to point out that it could be ‘dangerous’ and failed to point up that there is research showing that early treatment with toxin greatly reduces the onset of wrinkling.
-I’m not keen on preventative Botox as a concept, but it certainly works.
+Yes, they started off interviewing young people (gawd, I sound 1,000 years old don’t I?) about what influenced them to have procedures and they mentioned the trend for preventative toxins – but only to point out that it could be ‘dangerous’ and failed to point up that there is research showing that early treatment with toxin greatly reduces the onset of wrinkling.
+I’m not keen on preventative toxins as a concept, but it certainly works.

 Missed point # 2: re Tweakments don’t make a huge difference.